Many organ builders work at Flentrop all their lives.

 organ, and with the realisation of the first building stage.

-He is active as an amateur singer and continuo organ player.
+He is active as an amateur singer and (continuo) organist.

 In 1998 Michel completed a successful apprenticeship as a student